 Author: Moumita Paul

-How to make Kashmiri chicken yakhni pulao recipe with step by step pics
+How to make Kashmiri style chicken yakhni pulao with step by step pictures

-- Take a pan with chicken pieces(cleaned and washed), onion, ginger, garlic cloves, whole spices(cumin, coriander, fennel, bay leaves, star anise, cardamom, cloves, cinnamon, black pepper, black cardamom), water, and salt.
+- So take a pan with skinless chicken legs/chicken drumsticks(cleaned and washed), onion, ginger, garlic cloves, whole spices(shahi jeera/cumin seeds, coriander seeds, fennel seeds, bay leaves, star anise, cardamom, cloves, cinnamon, black pepper, black cardamom), water, and salt.
 Stir it well.
 Cover it to cook.

 - Cook it until the chicken is perfectly cooked.
 Turn off the heat.

-- First, take the chicken out from the pan, strain the yakhni or broth to remove the whole spices, and keep the yakhni aside.
+- First, take the chicken out from the pan, strain the yakhni or broth to remove the whole spices, and keep it aside.

 - Ground it until almost a fine powdered masala forms.

-- Heat a pan, add ghee, make it hot, add finely sliced onion and fry until it gets light golden brown color.
+- First, heat a pan, add ghee, make it hot, add finely sliced onion, and fry until it gets light golden brown color.
 Then add cardamom, cinnamon, and cloves and stir it well.

 - Next, add ginger-garlic paste and fry it well.
 Then add well-beaten curd(as shown in pics), powdered yakhni pulao masala, and chicken.
 Mix it well.
 Fry it well then add salt to it.
 Give a good stir.

-- Fry the chicken in masala until the raw smell of masalas go off and the aroma starts coming from it.
+- Fry the chicken in masala until the raw smell of masalas goes off and the aroma starts coming from it.
 When chicken is nicely fried in masala then add the rice(washed, soaked in water for 30 mins and drained the water before using) to the pan.
-Gently mix the rice with chicken and then add the yakhni(3&1/2 cups) stored earlier.
+Gently mix the rice with chicken and then add the chicken broth or stock(3&1/2 cups) stored earlier.
 Then again add 2 cups of water to the pan.
 Stir it well.

-- Keep the flame on high and let the yakhni start boiling.
-Once the whole yakhni starts boiling(means boiling from the whole surface, not from the side, as shown in the pics), Then slow down the heat to its minimum and cover the pan with a tight lid.
+- Keep the flame on high and let it start boiling.
+Once it starts boiling(means boiling from the whole surface, not from the side, as shown in the pics), Then slow down the heat to its minimum and cover the pan with a tight lid.

-- If using basmati rice, then thoroughly washed 4-5 times, soaked for 30 mins, and drain the water before using in this pulao, otherwise, rice grains don’t look long.
-If you’re using pulao rice then 10-15 mins soaking is enough otherwise the rice may get mushy.
+- For making this recipe, If are using basmati rice, then thoroughly wash the rice 4-5 times, soak for 30 mins, and then make the rice.
+Otherwise, rice grains don’t look long.
+If you’re using pulao rice, then 10-15 mins soaking is enough otherwise the rice may get mushy.

-- Authentic yakhni pulao generally prepares in white rice( with basmati rice or pulao rice), however, for health reasons, you may try this recipe with brown rice too.
+- Authentic kashmiri yakhni pulao is generally prepared with white rice( with basmati rice or pulao rice).
+However, for health reasons, you may try this recipe with brown rice too.

-- However, for making Pakistani and Bangladeshi style yakhni pulao recipes, you may use tomato and red chilli powder too with my other ingredients described over here.
+- However, if you are planning to make Hyderbadi or awadhi(lucknow) yakhni pulao or even Pakistani or Bangladeshi-style yakhni pilaf recipes, then you may use tomato and red chilli powder too along with all other ingredients.

-- For 600 gms chicken and 600 gms(3 cups) rice, I need to use 5 & 1/2 cups of water including yakhni.
-This means I’ve used 3 & 1/2 cups of yakhni or broth with 2 cups of water.
+- For making this kashmiri pulao, with 600 gms chicken and 600 gms(3 cups) of basmati rice, you need to use 5 & 1/2 cups of water including its yakhni.
+This means I’ve used 3 & 1/2 cups of yakhni with 2 cups of plain water.